 - Fill It Out: Starting Oct.
 1, you can access the new FAFSA at FAFSA.gov.
-You can also apply on a mobile device by downloading the ‘myStudentAid’ app to your phone or tablet.

 - Sign & Submit: Enter your FSA ID for your electronic signature.
 If you’re a dependent student, remember a parent will have to provide their electronic signature, as well.
 Don’t forget to click ‘submit’ at the bottom of the screen!